 The Company over the last years is inherently exposed to be adversely impacted by the historically low interest rate environment which is anticipated to continue.
+In the year 2020, the investment return of the Company was mostly flat mainly affected by the unprecedented events of Covid-19 pandemic.
 The Company anticipates that financial markets may continue to have periods of high volatility in the short term.